Central Dir District

 Central Dir District is a district in the Malakand Division of Khyber Pakhtunkhwa province, Pakistan.
-On 23 January 2022, the Provincial Government carved out a new district Central Dir from the Upper Dir district territory.
-The area is largely composed of Malizai clan of Yousafzai.
+It was created as a separate district on 23 January 2022 by the Government of Khyber Pakhtunkhwa from the Upper Dir district.

 Larjum and Wari are old tehsils, while Akhagram Karo, Nehag Dara and Sahib Abad were created along with the new district.

 Administrative divisions

 The district consists of five tehsils: